Skip to main content

 Objective 4.3.1: Use built form to reinforce the beauty and character of coastal places

 The boardwalk follows the natural form of the riverbank.
-While it is raised in sections, the boardwalk does not dominate the foreshore or block views to and from the river.
+While the boardwalk is raised in sections, it does not dominate the foreshore or block views of the river.

 Objective 4.3.2: Ensure connectivity to and between coastal places

 The boardwalk links with existing access paths as part of the Parramatta Valley Cycleway.
-It completes a continuous walking and cycling path connecting public spaces and institutions along the Parramatta River foreshore.
-The walkway also links the Parramatta Wharf to residential areas and a local school by 2 new sets of stairs.
+It completes a continuous walking and cycling path connecting public spaces and buildings along the Parramatta River foreshore.
+The walkway also includes 2 new sets of stairs that link the Parramatta Wharf to residential areas and a local school.

 Objective 4.3.3: Ensure civic amenity and appropriate access to the coastal environment